MEET THE TEAM!

 Emily Schur is a Human Resources professional with 25+ years of experience, largely in Financial Services.
 She has served on multiple non-profit boards in Connecticut and Massachusetts, and currently Chairs the Human Resources Committee for the Boston Children’s Museum Board of Directors.
 Emily spends her weekends walking dogs at the Buddy Dog Humane Society and volunteering at Unity Farm Sanctuary (where she demonstrates a particular fondness for Maxine and the goats!)

-The Caregiving Team works tirelessly to improve the lives of the rescues.
+The Sanctuary Team works tirelessly to improve the lives of the rescues, and to provide compassionate education

 Tyler Wehr